revcozmo/herc-edge-login/README.md

 ## Missing License Errors
 APK files require license agreements.
 If you get an error telling you to accept their agreements first, in your terminal run "$ANDROID_HOME/tools/bin/sdkmanager --licenses".
 You must accept all their agreements.
 You will now see your license files under ~/Library/Android/sdk/licenses.

+### Contributing

+HERC protocol is an open source and community based project to which the core development team highly encourages fellow developers to build improvements and scale the future of the platform.
+To report bugs within the HERC smart contracts or unit tests, please create an issue in this repository.

+## HIPS
+Parlimentary or Significant changes to HERC protocol's smart contracts, architecture, message format or functionality should be proposed in the
+[HERC Improvement Proposals (HIPS)](https://github.com/hercone/hips) repository.
+Follow the contribution guidelines provided therein :)

+### Coding Conventions
+As we have found from other projects such as 0x and other Ethereum based platforms we use a custom set of [TSLint](https://palantir.github.io/tslint/) rules to enforce our coding conventions.

+In order to see style violation erros, install a tsliner for your text editor. e.g Atom's [atom-typescript](https://atom.io/packages/atom-typescript)